marckean/marcseparation/_docs/my_initial_comments.md

 ## My summary of the report

 This family report does a great job in discrediting me as a father with Asperger's syndrome.
 Asperger's syndrome is very common and very highly successful people have Asperger's syndrome, e.g. Bill Gates & Elon Musk.
 Likewise, I shouldn't be penalised as a father just because I **may** have Asperger's syndrome.

-### Focus on previous life
+### Report's focus on previous life

+Previous life being more than 2 years ago, prior to separation with my Ex (Alex).
 If you read this family report, you'll see that about half of it focuses on life prior to **now**, when Alex and I were still together living in the matrimonial home.
 For starters, this is irrelevant, as that was over 2 years ago and things have changes significantly, physically, mentally and emotionally.
 Things are mentioned in the report about how I played a husband role to the mother, however, this is no longer the case as not I am no longer a husband, this is the **past**, and **now** I am playing a sole parent role only.
 Not only this, the kids are no longer subjected to the constant bickering and arguments that they witnessed their parents practice on a daily basis.
 It means that the kids time spent with either parent can more of a **rich** experience than in the **past**, as each parent is somewhat happier.

 ### Kids are kids, not adults